weigert/territory/thoughts/population.md

 Task::promote   - Move up in the hierarchy
 Task::leave     - Leave a group

-##Movement Tasks
-Task::follow  - Move to a point a certain distance away from an individual (is also equal to avoid)

 ##Fighting Tasks
 Task::hit     - Do a damage roll to adjacent bot Task::attack  - Repeatedly follow and hit adjacent Bot (optionally following at distance)